-Launched in early 2015, and hosted by the international relief and development organisation (and Network Member) World Vision UK on behalf of the Network, the three year, £3 million project is part of a new £40 million Disasters and Emergency Preparedness Programme (DEPP) launched by DFID in response to the UK Government's 2011 Humanitarian Emergency Response Review.
+Launched in early 2015, and hosted by the international relief and development organisation World Vision UK on behalf of the Network, the three year, £3 million project is part of the £40 million Disasters and Emergency Preparedness Programme (DEPP).

 The Start Network is a collaboration between international humanitarian NGOs working together to connect people in crisis with the best possible solutions.
 The Network enables collaborative approaches to financing, capacity building and innovation, and its reach extends to over a million staff working in more than 200 countries and territories.
 Together, the Start Network members are working to strengthen the humanitarian sector so that it can meet the needs of crisis-affected people today and tomorrow.